stanford-crfm/levanter/docs/Blog-Post.md

 This is just a taste of what Haliax can do.
 For more details, please see our interactive tutorials on Colab:

 * [Introduction to Haliax with Transformers](https://colab.research.google.com/drive/1TiTcQQ4V5mopbgCu1SVl-oqJtXn7rFnC?usp=sharing)
-* [Scaling Transformers in Haliax](https://colab.research.google.com/drive/1QX4yH3zRFF3Xiibf1aahETcSQ5nbcUMz?usp=sharing), including FSDP in Jax.
+* [Scaling Transformers in Haliax](https://colab.research.google.com/drive/1QX4yH3zRFF3Xiibf1aahETcSQ5nbcUMz?usp=sharing), including FSDP in JAX.

-# Levanter: Bitwise Reproducible Foundation Models with Jax
+# Levanter: Bitwise Reproducible Foundation Models with JAX

 Levanter is a library for training foundation models built on top of Haliax.
 It provides a complete pipeline for training a GPT-2-like Transformer, complete with data preparation, logging, training, checkpointing, evaluation, and